Param Bir Singh

 Following the filing of extortion cases against him, he was untraceable, and was declared as absconding by a Mumbai Magistrate Court.
-Singh was suspended from his present position as The DG of the Home Guard because of his absence by the government of Maharashtra.
+Singh was suspended from his present position as the DG of Home Guard because of his absence, by the Government of Maharashtra.

 Early life

 Param Bir Singh was born in Chandigarh to Hoshyar Singh, who was a civil servant.
 In 1983, Param Bir completed MA in sociology from Punjab University.

 Career

 His previous posts include Police Commissioner of Mumbai, Director General (DG) of the Anti-Corruption Bureau (ACB), Police Commissioner of Thane, Superintendent of Police in Chandrapur and Bhandara, Deputy Commissioner of Police (Detection) in Mumbai, Additional Commissioner of Police in North-West Region in Mumbai, Additional Commissioner of Police in Anti-Terrorism Squad, and Additional Director General of Police (Law and Order).

 He was the Additional Commissioner of the ATS, when the ATS investigated the 2008 Malegaon blasts case, and arrested the prime accused Sadhvi Pragya and Lt.
 Col. Prasad Purohit.
+In a 2025 interview investigative officer Mehboob Mujawar alleged that he had issued a directive to fabricate a saffron terror narrative in India and also arresting RSS Chief Shri Mohan Bhagwat.
+All accused were released by the High Court citing lack of evidence.

-As ACP, he countered the terrorists in Oberoi Trident during the 26/11 Mumbai terror attacks of 2008.
+As ACP, he was part of the team that countered the terrorists in Oberoi Trident during the 26/11 Mumbai terror attacks of 2008.

 As Police Commissioner of Thane, he busted the fake international call centre racket at Mira Road in which 6,500 US nationals were cheated.
 772 employees were taken into custody from three bogus call centres.

 Singh became Police Commissioner of Mumbai on 29 February 2020.
 He handled the cases of the TRP scam, the Anvay Naik suicide and the death of Sushant Singh Rajput.
 On 18 March 2021, the Maharashtra government removed Singh as commissioner in the aftermath of a security incident in which a parked car containing sticks of gelignite was discovered outside of the home of businessman Mukesh Ambani.

-On March 20, Singh in an eight-page letter to Chief Minister Uddhav Thackeray alleged that then Home Minister Anil Deshmukh had asked then Assistant Police Inspector Sachin Waze "to collect ₹100 Crore every month from businesses based in Mumbai".
-Deshmukh resigned in April, and was arrested in November by the Enforcement Directorate.
+On March 20, 2021 Singh in an eight-page letter to Chief Minister Uddhav Thackeray alleged that then Home Minister Anil Deshmukh had asked then Assistant Police Inspector Sachin Waze "to collect ₹100 Crore every month from businesses based in Mumbai".
+Deshmukh resigned in April 2021, and was arrested in November 2021 by the Enforcement Directorate.

-On 28 October, a court in Maharashtra's Thane issued a non-bailable warrant against Singh in connection with a case of extortion.
+On 28 October 2021, a court in Maharashtra's Thane issued a non-bailable warrant against Singh in connection with a case of extortion.

-As per the then Maharashtra Home Minister Dilip Walse Patil, Singh went on leave from his post of DG Home Guards on May 5 citing ill health, and suggested he may have left the country.
+As per the then Maharashtra Home Minister Dilip Walse Patil, Singh went on leave from his post of DG Home Guards on May 5, 2021 citing ill health, and suggested he may have left the country.